bihealth/sodar-server/docs_manual/source/app_landingzones_create.rst

     Landing zone list with no zones

-Clicking on the button opens up the landing zone creation form, which allows you to set up and configure your new landing zone.
+Clicking the button opens up the landing zone creation form, which allows you to set up and configure your new landing zone.

 .. figure:: _static/app_landingzones/zone_form.png
     :align: center